Though only displayed here once, this step is the same for both the Practice and Qualification portions of the event.

 The goal should be to play as close to the original published schedule as possible, without getting more than 4-5 minutes ahead.
 The timer on the bottom bar (see here) will display ahead/behind information.

 It is recommended to not get too far ahead regardless of how well things are going as this can be confusing to teams, as well as parents, VIPs, sponsors, etc. who show up to see a particular team compete only to find out the match was played early.
+Much of the audience is also online for FRC events, and may be tuning into the event broadcast based on the published schedule and matches.
+Running ahead could cause a viewer to miss important content.

 Once the Alliance Selection has been completed, the next step in the Event Wizard is to configure the Playoff Tournament.
 In order to generate a Playoff Schedule, alliance selection must be complete.
 If it is not,an error message will be presented saying to complete the alliance selection process.